Hierarchical Coded Matrix Multiplication: Evaluation

 Figure~\ref{FIG:rate_vs_lidx} graphs the optimal per-level recovery thresholds, $\{\rt{\ly}\}_{\ly \in [8]}$ for different values of $(\scalem,\shiftm)$, where $(\scalep,\shiftp)=(10^{-6},10^{-7})$.
 For the line with parameters $(\scalep,\shiftp,\scalem,\shiftm)=(10^{-6},10^{-7},10^{-8},10^{-9})$, the network is fast and workers are slow.
 This yields the most diverse profile.
 In the case that $(\scalep,\shiftp,\scalem,\shiftm)=(10^{-6},10^{-7},10^{-1},10^{-2})$ the network is slow and workers are fast.
 In this case the recovery thresholds are all set equal to the recovery threshold of the polynomial code (\ie $\RT=4$).
 This is due to the fact that the same group of workers needs to complete all their levels.
 For the parameter setting corresponding to fast workers, $(\scalep,\shiftp,\scalem,\shiftm)=(10^{-6},10^{-7},10^{-2},10^{-3})$, the optimal profile changes from the diverse profile of the fast-network case to a constant one.
 We note that all profiles approximately have the same average recovery threshold, equal to $\RT_{\text{Poly}}=4$.

-\textbf{Tradeoffs:} Fig.~\ref{FIG:comp_vs_r} illustrate the tradeoff between total computation load and the recovery threshold of various non-hierarchical schemes.
+\textbf{Tradeoffs:} Fig.~\ref{FIG:comp_vs_r} illustrates the tradeoff between the total computation load and the recovery threshold of various non-hierarchical schemes.
 The total computation load is the maximum number of basic operations that each worker is assigned to complete.
 This is equal to $\comp{\nd}$ in non-hierarchical schemes and $\sum_{\ly\in[\LY]} \comp{\nd,\ly}$ in MLCC.
 Both are equal to ${\Aa\AB\Bb}/{(\Divx\Divz\Divy)}$.

 In Fig.~\ref{FIG:comp_vs_r} we first plot (dashed lines) the tradeoff between total computation load and recovery threshold for polyDot and entangled polynomial codes.
 Entangled polynomial codes outperform polyDot codes at the same recovery threshold.
-However, entangled polynomial codes have a smaller total computation load than do polyDot codes.
+Entangled polynomial codes have a smaller total computation load than do polyDot codes.
 If the total computation load is fixed, entangled polynomial codes have a lower recovery threshold than do polyDot codes.
-For instance, as is illustrated in Fig.~\ref{FIG:comp_vs_r}, entangled polynomial and polyDot codes with parameter set $(\Divx,\Divz,\Divy)=(6,6,6)$ have, respectively, recovery thresholds of $\rt{\text{Ent}}=221$ and $\rt{\text{Pdot}}=396$ (cf. (\ref{EQ:rthr_pdot_ent_product})).
+For instance, as is illustrated in Fig.~\ref{FIG:comp_vs_r}, entangled polynomial and polyDot codes with a parameter set $(\Divx,\Divz,\Divy)=(6,6,6)$ have, respectively, recovery thresholds of $\rt{\text{Ent}}=221$ and $\rt{\text{Pdot}}=396$ (cf. (\ref{EQ:rthr_ent}) and (\ref{EQ:rthr_pdot})).
 The total computation load of each of these codes is $4.6e6$.